klmitch/nova_limits/README.rst

 for a tenant is ``default``.)
 Setting ``rate_class`` on ``NovaClassLimit`` restricts the limiting action to only those tenants in the given rate-limit class.

+Also note that, for nova, the URIs used in configuring rate limiting come after the version identifier.
+For instance, to limit the rate at which accesses to "/v2/{tenant}/servers/detail" can be made, the URI to configure is "/{tenant}/servers/detail".